Tyler Boyd Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Season Stats

-- Boyd has collected 792 receiving yards (52.8 per game) and four touchdowns, hauling in 63 passes on 88 targets this year.
+- Boyd has collected 792 receiving yards (52.8 per game) and four touchdowns, reeling in 63 balls on 88 targets.

 - Boyd has been the target of 18.1% (88 total) of his team's 486 passing attempts this season.